Bell's Palsy vs Cerebral Palsy

 Palsy refers to disorder of movement.
-Cerebral palsy is a term used to refer to a group of motor disorders which cause movement disabilities.
-Bell’s palsy is restriction of movement of facial muscles.
+Cerebral palsy is a group of permanent motor disorders that cause movement disabilities.
+Bell’s palsy is an idiopathic unilateral facial nerve paralysis, i.e. a restriction of movement of facial muscles.

 Comparison chart